imkamalbhandari/Customer-service-request-analysis/README.md

-NYC 311 Customer Service Request Analysis
-This project analyzes the New York City 311 Customer Service Request dataset using Python.
-The goal is to clean, prepare, and explore the data to uncover patterns in complaint types and response times.
-The project applies data wrangling, statistical analysis, and data visualization techniques to extract meaningful insights.
+**NYC 311 Customer Service Request Analysis** is a Python-based data analysis project focused on uncovering insights from the New York City 311 Customer Service Request dataset.
+The primary goal is to clean, process, and explore the data to identify patterns in complaint types and analyze how quickly issues are resolved.
+Through the use of data wrangling and visualization, the project reveals trends in customer service behavior across different boroughs and services.

-📌 Objectives
-Clean and prepare the dataset for analysis

-Identify patterns in customer complaints

-Analyze response times and their relationship with complaint types and locations

-Perform statistical tests to validate hypotheses

-🧩 Project Breakdown
-🔍 Data Understanding
-Explore the dataset

-Describe its structure and key attributes

-🧹 Data Preparation
-Convert date columns (Created Date, Closed Date) to datetime format

-Calculate Request_Closing_Time

-Drop irrelevant columns

-Handle missing values

-📊 Data Analysis
-Generate summary statistics: mean, std, skewness, kurtosis

-Compute correlation matrix for numerical fields

-📈 Data Exploration
-Visualize trends and patterns in complaints

-Identify complaint types with the longest average closing time by location

-📐 Statistical Testing
-Test if average response time differs by complaint type

-Test if complaint types and locations are statistically related

-🛠 Tools & Libraries
-Python

-Pandas

-NumPy

-Matplotlib

-Seaborn

-Scipy

-Jupyter Notebook
+The project involves several key stages: understanding the dataset structure, preparing the data by converting date fields and calculating request closing times, and cleaning the data by removing irrelevant columns and handling missing values.
+Statistical analysis is performed to compute metrics like mean, standard deviation, skewness, and kurtosis, as well as to identify correlations between features.
+Visual exploration further helps in detecting the most frequent complaint types and how they vary across locations in terms of resolution time.

+To validate the insights, the project includes statistical hypothesis testing to determine whether average response times differ significantly across complaint types and whether complaint types are associated with specific locations.
+Tools and libraries used in this analysis include Python, Pandas, NumPy, Matplotlib, Seaborn, Scipy, and Jupyter Notebook.
+The final deliverables include a cleaned dataset, Python scripts, a PDF technical report, and screenshots of the results for documentation.